 Mail sent to that address is received by the virtual address service.

 The virtual address service scans the mail and uploads it to a cloud-based service where you can see it.

-That’s the root process, but there’s a significant variation in the details of how an address service actually operates.
+That’s the root process, but there’s a significant variation in the details of what is a virtual mailing address and how an address service actually operates.
 And those details matter when it comes to your privacy and the security of your confidential information.